-IASE is a constituent of Gandhi Vidya Mandir (GVM), founded in 1950 as a sequel to its founder's dedication to the ideals of Mahatma Gandhi whose assassination spurred a revolution in his heart and soul.
+IASE(Deemed to be University) is a constituent of Gandhi Vidya Mandir (GVM) society which was, founded in 1950 as a sequel to its founder's dedication to the ideals of Mahatma Gandhi whose assassination spurred a revolution in his heart and soul.
 His name was Shri Kanhaiyalal Dugar.
 Born and brought up in Sardarshahr in the erstwhile princely State of Bikaner in a very distinguished and wealthy family, yet, Shri Kanhaiyalal Dugar was spiritually inclined since his childhood.

 Mr. Dugar's idol was Mahatma Gandhi because of his faith in God, secular approach and 'Vishwa Bandhutwa'.
 He was in Bombay(now Mumbai) when Mahatma Gandhi was assassinated.
 At that moment of profound grief, he felt as though some supreme power ordained him to dedicate his life in the worship of God through the service of mankind.
 He then went to Matheran, a nearby hill-station.
 There he had a dream in which Gandhiji came out of a hut to bless him whilst he was teaching young children in a hermitage.

 Shri Dugar went to Wardha and consulted Acharya Vinoba Bhave and other Gandhians like Kaka Kalelkar, Kishorlal